runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 :::

+## Reducing worker startup times

+There are two primary factors that impact worker start times:

+1. **Worker initialization time:** Worker initialization occurs when a Docker image is downloaded to a new worker.
+This takes place after you create a new endpoint, adjust worker counts, or deploy a new worker image.
+Requests that arrive during initialization face delays, as a worker must be fully initliazed before it can start processing.

+2. **Cold start:** A cold start occurs when a worker is revived from an idle state.
+Cold starts can get very long if your handler code loads large ML models (several gigabytes to hundreds of gigabytes) into GPU memory.

+Use these strategies to reduce worker startup times:

+1. **Embed models in Docker images:** Package your ML models directly within your worker container image instead of downloading them in your handler function.
+This strategy places models on the worker's high-speed local storage (SSD/NVMe), dramatically reducing the time needed to load models into GPU memory.
+This approach is optimal for production environments, though extremely large models (500GB+) may require network volume storage.

+2. **Store large models on network volumes:** For flexibility during development, save large models to a network volume using a Pod or one-time handler, then mount this volume to your Serverless workers.
+While network volumes offer slower model loading compared to embedding models directly, they can speed up your workflow by enabling rapid iteration and seamless switching between different models and configurations.

+3. **Maintain active workers:** Set active worker counts above zero to completely eliminate cold starts.
+These workers remain ready to process requests instantly and cost up to 30% less when idle compared to standard (flex) workers.

+4. **Extend idle timeouts:** Configure longer idle periods to preserve worker availability between requests.
+This strategy prevents premature worker shutdown during temporary traffic lulls, ensuring no cold starts for subsequent requests.

+5. **Optimize scaling parameters:** Fine-tune your auto-scaling configuration for more responsive worker provisioning:
+   - Lower queue delay thresholds to 2-3 seconds (default 4).
+   - Decrease request count thresholds to 2-3 (default 4).

+   These refinements create a more agile scaling system that responds swiftly to traffic fluctuations.

+6. **Increase maximum worker limits:** Set higher maximum worker capacities to ensure your Docker images are pre-cached across multiple compute nodes and data centers.
+This proactive approach eliminates image download delays during scaling events, significantly reducing startup times.

 ## Best practices summary

+- **Understand optimization tradeoffs** and make conscious tradeoffs between cost, speed, and model size.
 - **Start conservative** with max workers and scale up as needed.
 - **Monitor throttling** and adjust max workers accordingly.
 - **Use active workers** for latency-sensitive applications.